Wrestling With Creative Self-Doubt? Join the Party

 I have to repeatedly remind myself that’s a big, fat lie.

-Boundary breaking digital artist Beth Spencer is just like you and I; Some days she is calm and confident, some days she contemplates packing it in.
+Boundary-breaking digital artist Beth Spencer is just like you and me; Some days she is calm and confident, some days she contemplates packing it in.

-However there are two things that differentiate Spencer from most of us.
+However, there are two things that differentiate Spencer from many of us.

 One popular piece of Spencer’s, “The Arrows” is seen here.

-“This piece is about the doubts that plague me when I make my art.
-‘Is my stuff good enough?
+“This piece is about the doubts that plague me when I make my art,” said Spencer. “‘Is my stuff good enough?
 Should I bother?
 Why can’t I be as good as _________?'”

-“The Arrrows” depicts frustration and self-doubt, but ultimately it’s a piece about not giving up the fight.
+“The Arrows” is about not giving up the fight.

-Spencer wanted to show she’s still upright and trying again and again to create things she (and hopefully others) will like.
+Spencer wanted to show she’s still upright and trying again and again to create things she (and hopefully others) will like despite creative fear.

-But just because Spencer experiences self-doubt doesn’t mean she allows it to stop her from creating an ever-expanding, boundary breaking portfolio of work.
+But just because Spencer experiences self-doubt doesn’t mean she allows it to stop her from creating an ever-expanding portfolio of work.

-2. Spencer has a technique she has developed over time to temporarily bypass self-doubt and drive her further forward.
+Spencer has a technique she’s developed over time to temporarily bypass creative self-doubt and drive her further forward.

-I asked Spencer if she had any advice for other artists or writers on facing or foiling doubt and frustration.
+Spencer advice for other artists or writers on facing or foiling doubt and frustration?